nickytonline/source.nickytonline.github.io/src/pages/blog/2019-05-20-the-chromium-browser-wars.md

 I think Microsoft is making a smart move by making it available on MacOS and there is also talk of a Linux version as well.

 https://twitter.com/MSEdgeDev/status/1130558708193288192

+What are your thoughts on another Chromium browser contender?
+Feel free to leave comments in this \[Tweet thread](https://twitter.com/nickytonline/status/1130673501738807296).